deatherving/Dynamic_RNN/README.md

 In my version,

-１.We use dynamic_partition to remove the warning of tf.gather():
+1. We use dynamic_partition to remove the warning of tf.gather():

 UserWarning: Converting sparse IndexedSlices to a dense Tensor of unknown shape.
 This may consume a large amount of memory.
 Converting sparse IndexedSlices to a dense Tensor of unknown shape.

-2.In order to improve the convergence we apply truncated weights initializer.
+2. In order to improve the convergence we apply truncated weights initializer.